Gaylord Rockies Hotel—Colorado Ballroom A—Level 3

 - Interim Annual Reviews to occur annually to maintain accredited status between full accreditation reviews.
 This review will entail a review of any law and regulation changes, the financial analysis and financial examination functions, department oversight, and organizational and personnel practices, and primary licensing, redomestications and change of control of domestic insurers to ensure continued compliance with the accreditation standards and to identify areas of improvement.

 The accreditation program is generally updated every year with changes effective on January 1.
-For a listing of the changes effective in 2022 and beyond, please visit the Financial Regulation Standards and Accreditation (F) Committee webpage.
+A listing of the changes effective this year and beyond is available on the Financial Regulation Standards and Accreditation (F) Committee webpage.

 Actions